Roll20/roll20-api-scripts/exaltScript/README.md

 * Sort the turn order when the round has ended
 * Automatically remove Onslaught markers (Purple status marker) from tokens when their turn rolls around
-* Automatically increase token Anima if 5 or more Peripheral Motes are spent in one instance (This can be disabled for individual tokens by adding the "ninja-mask" status marker on it.)
+* Automatically increase token Anima if 5 or more Peripheral Motes are spent in one instance (This can be disabled for individual tokens by adding the "ninja-mask" status marker on it, which is useful for Night caste solars)
 * Quickly add five motes or fill all mote pools to capacity with the use of chat commands (Detailed below)
 * Quickly clear Onslaught and Anima status from all tokens on the current player page.
 * Update tokens with wound penalty statuses
-* Bring over anima, onslaught and wound penalty statuses to tokens representing the same character when switching player pages.
+* Migrate anima, onslaught and wound penalty statuses to tokens representing the same character when switching player pages.

 ### exaltScript can **NOT** do the following rad stuff: